My journey with Yoga and Ayurveda began in 1988, when I was 22 I attended my first yoga class and bought my first

 But also my life experiences and ill health have been my greatest teachers, where I have travelled the deepest

-violent crimes.
-I've taught and guided individuals with addiction issues, osteoarthritis, rheumatoid arthritis,
+and crime.
+I've taught and guided individuals with addiction issues, osteoarthritis, rheumatoid arthritis, young people and

 Those who know me well will know I can spend hours passionately extolling the life changing and healing benefits of

 Yoga and Ayurveda.
-Really I could easily spend the rest of my life being an eternal student of the body but the sacred
+Really I could easily spend the rest of my life being an eternal student of the body and the sacred

 healing power of touch and putting my acquired knowledge into practice drives me on to resolve chronic issues and